rrgayhart/intro-sass-ideabox/README.md

 <p>This method ensures that anything the user does to those objects, from editing to deleting to changing the quality, always persist if they leave and come back to the application.<p>

 <p>Our final feature allows the user to search through ideas and find the one they want.
 We used a regular expression here to tranverse the DOM and easily show the correct information in sleek way.</p>

+<h2>Files & Responsibilities</h2>
+<p>index.html - a lean file that sets up the structure for the CSS and JS to act on.
+Ensure that scripts reference both the CSS and JS to have the entire app function.</p>
+<p>jquery.js - required to have any of the $ functions to operate.
+<p>reset.css - applies default styles - not necessary but a nice to have when running on older browsers.</p>
+<p>script.js - hold the bulk of the functionality.
+Comments are included in the file to help describe what the functions are doing.
+Note the 'store' and 'retrieve' methods for storing and pulling data out of localStorage.</p>
+<p>styles.css - these were carefully implemented to match the comp provided by someone else.
+This can be seen [here] (http://frontend.turing.io/projects/ideabox.html).</p>